 If you have 200 subscribers at $3/mo and your collab partner has 200 at $3/mo, a collaboration exposes you to 400 potential new subscribers — not just 200.
 Even a 10% conversion from their audience adds 20 new paying subscribers to your base.
 That's $60/mo more, from one collaboration, recurring every month going forward.

 Collaboration on VojVoj isn't a feature you use once.
-It's a repeatable growth mechanic — new audiences, automatic earnings, and a content format that's genuinely appealing to both sides of the equation.
+It's a repeatable growth mechanic — new audiences, tips shared automatically, and each creator building their own subscriber base from the other's reach.

 In Part 4, we look at all five income streams available to VojVoj creators — including how to stack them so each one reinforces the others.